nautilusgames/sdk-go/README.md

-# Nautilus Game Go SDK
+# Nautilus Games Go SDK

 The `sdk-go` package provides a simple and efficient way to interact with our API during the integration.
 Below is a basic example of how to use the SDK to perform a common task.